esamattis/backbone.viewmaster/README.md

 },

 addItem: function(model){
   // The trivial TodoItem implementation is omitteted here.
-See the examples
-  // directory
+You can find it
-  this.appendView(".todo-container", new TodoItem({
+  // from the examples direcotry this.appendView(".todo-container", new TodoItem({
     model: model
   }));